KULeuvenADVISE/WASN_EM/README.md

 	11	    input_shape = proc{p}.os(end,:);
 	12	    prev_chain = proc{p}.conf;
 	13	end

+The code can be summarised in the following steps:

+- Parameters are loaded by the function `proc_loadparam.m`,
+- computational complexity, number of parameters and memory access are calculated based on the chain (`proc_info.m`),
+- number of parameters and memory accesses are converted to an amount of bits for a particular memory (`memo_acc_stor.m`),
+- given previous information a final energy value is obtained (`bits_to_energy.m`), and
+- finally, the output shape of the last processed layer and its configuration is retained and given to next layer (in a loop).

 ### Communication layer model
 In the following code snippet the parameters for communication are loaded and processed to obtain a measure for energy consumption (`sens.cons` [mJ]).
 In this example no information is received.